 02 May 21 Facts you (probably) didn’t know about Edinburgh

 With a recent trip to Edinburgh, we published tried and tested Edinburgh.
 Whilst in this great city we found out some incredible facts that you (probably) didn’t know about Edinburgh, and we would like to share them with you.
-We were surprised with many of them and it has to be said that number 17 is our favourite Edinburgh City fact.
+We were surprised by many of them and it has to be said that number 17 is our favourite Edinburgh City fact.

-1. Edinburgh is in fact the birth place of Scrooge.
+1. Edinburgh is, in fact, the birthplace of Scrooge.
 Whilst on a visit to Edinburgh University, Charles Dickens took a stroll to kill time.
 Ending up in the Canongate Kirkyard, he stumbled upon the grave of “Ebenezer Scroggie – Mealman).
-Dickens, in a mild dyslexic state read the gravestone as Ebenezer Scrooge – Meanman.
+Dickens, in a mild dyslexic state, read the gravestone as Ebenezer Scrooge – Meanman.
 The author’s imagination led him to stew over how this man had deserved such a title in death, and thus the legend of Ebenezer Scrooge was born.

 2. Greyfriars kirkyard is home to Harry Potter characters.
 It is no secret that J.K Rowling wrote her first Harry Potter book in the cafe’s that line the Royal Mile.
-However, did you know that you can find some of her inspiration for the characters in the Greyfriars cemetery.
+However, did you know that you can find some of her inspiration for the characters in the Greyfriars cemetery?
 Some of the names and lives that were brought to life in her imagination were Thomas Riddell and William McGonagall.

 3. One of the penguins at Edinburgh zoo is knighted and is the official mascot of the Norwegian royal guard.
 Yes, we know, we couldn’t believe it either.
 The penguin’s full official title is Brigadier Sir Nils Olav and he is the Colonel-in-Chief of the Norwegian King’s Guard.

 4. There are 29 vaults underneath the South Bridge.
 Most cities have been built on top of, with streets still available underground for the public to view.
 However, the South Bridge Vaults are a little unique.
 Completed in 1788 these vaults were built just to store shop items in the streets above.
-After damp set in the shops moved into the newly built New Town and the vaults became home to thousands of people due to over crowding.
+After damp set in the shops moved into the newly built New Town and the vaults became home to thousands of people due to overcrowding.
 Ghost tours now take place down here, not for the faint-hearted.

 Crime and Punishment